FytaiLynch/configure-ad/README.md

   <img src="https://i.imgur.com/x2pgDkx.png" height="80%" width="80%" alt="Verifying"/>
 </p>
 <p>
-I logged into the Client VM and joined it to the domain controller then verified that it was in the Active Directory Domain Users and Computers.
+Logging into the Client VM and joined it to the domain controller then verified that it was in the Active Directory Domain Users and Computers.
 </p>
 <br />